tuftsceeo/SPIKE-Web-Interface/server/examples/tutorials/exampleAirtableConnectToPage.md

             if(myTable.getTagsInfo()["motor_speed"] == undefined)
                 myTable.createTag("motor_speed", 0)
             else
-                myTable.setTagValueNotStrict("motor_speed", 0)
+                myTable.setTagValue("motor_speed", 0)
         })

         function sendMotorSpeed(speed) {
-            myTable.setTagValueNotStrict("motor_speed", speed)
+            myTable.setTagValue("motor_speed", parseInt(speed))
         }
     </script>
 </html>
 ```
-Copy-and-pasting this into your own code and plugging in your own values for baseID, apiKey, and tableName should yield a webpage with a slider that, when moved, changes the value under "motor_speed" in your airtable.
+Copy-and-pasting this into your own code and plugging in your own baseID, apiKey, and tableName should yield a webpage with a slider that, when moved, changes the value under "motor_speed" in your airtable.
 In the next tutorial, we'll look at what *do* with that value.

+## Additional Note: Types
+You may have noticed my use of `parseInt(speed)` instead of just `speed` when sending the slider value into Airtable.
+In many coding languages, such as Java and C, variables have types corresponding to what sort of data they hold, such as an integer, character, or string of text.
+JavaScript does not explicitly have these types- when creating a variable, you do not have to specify what type of data it is meant to hold, or even stick to the type of its initial value throughout the program.
+Service_Airtable, however, *does* recognize these differences, and will throw errors if you attempt to, say, set a string of text as the value of a tag that originally held an integer.
+In this code, `speed` on its own would actually be received as a string *containing* the integer from the slider, hence my use of `parseInt()` (a built-in JavaScript function) to essentially convert that string into an integer.

+`Service_Airtable` also happens to have a function called `setTagValueNotStrict(name, value, callback)` that would do this conversion for us, which probably would've been fine for our purposes in this particular program, but can lead to unpredictable outcomes in other cases.
+Regardless, types are a good thing to be aware of, especially when trying to debug issues with using values from Airtable.